Radar3759/galaxybucks-coffee/README.md

 ### Enter email or username
 - Tap the 'email or username' section

-- enter the email or username associated with your Galaxybucks account
+- Enter the email or username associated with your Galaxybucks account

 <!-- Click [here](#forgot-email-or-username) if you forgot your username or email -->

 ### Enter user password
 - Tap the 'Password' section

-- enter the password associated with your Galaxybucks account
+- Enter the password associated with your Galaxybucks account

 ## Troubleshooting